 Depending on the condition of your pipe, sewer pipe lining is a very fast and effective way to rehabilitate your damaged pipeline.
 Pipe lining can repair problems such as cracks in the sewer line, holes, corrosion, root intrusion, severe overflow of sewage, and small breaks.
 It can be used for pipes that are made from cast iron, PVC, or HDPE.

-Trenchless sewer lining repair involves using special equipment that applies air pressure to force an epoxy lining compound from one small access point through the entire length of your old sewer line.
+Our Atlanta sewer line repair team uses special equipment that applies air pressure to force an epoxy lining compound from one small access point through the entire length of your old sewer line.
 The epoxy sticks to the inside of the galvanized, copper, or plastic pipes and seals fractures and holes.
 Once dry, the compound creates a thin lining along the inner walls of your pipes.
 The type of epoxy we use depends on the original pipe material.

 Sewer Pipe Bursting